Cancer is a disease of the genome and the genomic features of every tumour are different.

 Members of the SGP Cancer Programme team at the Scientific Advisory Board meeting in April 2017.

-The SGP Cancer Programme is led from the Wolfson Wohl Cancer Research Centre at the University of Glasgow, with research projects carried out by researchers in Glasgow, Dundee and Edinburgh.
+The SGP Cancer Programme is now complete.
+It was led from the Wolfson Wohl Cancer Research Centre at the University of Glasgow, with research projects carried out by researchers in Glasgow, Dundee and Edinburgh.

-The SGP Cancer Programme is sequencing retrospective (stored) samples for clinically important and hard to treat types of pancreatic, oesophageal, ovarian and brain cancers.
-A collaboration with AstraZeneca is exploring whole genome sequencing for high grade serous ovarian cancer tumours using newly collected samples.
+The SGP Cancer Programme sequenced retrospective (stored) samples for clinically important and hard to treat types of pancreatic, oesophageal, ovarian and brain cancers.
+A collaboration with AstraZeneca explored whole genome sequencing for high grade serous ovarian cancer tumours using newly collected samples.

 More information about each of the SGP cancer studies can be found below.